What is ERR_CONNECTION_REFUSED or Error 102 in Chrome on Android and Windows 10

 If you are reading you must have faced it while browsing in Chrome.
 Read the corresponding section depending on where you face the error ERR_CONNECTION_REFUSED – on Android or Windows 10.
 Don’t skip any step if you really want to fix the issue and make your browser open all websites correctly.
 Actually, you can also face the same error on Windows 8.1, 7, Server 2016, 2012, etc.

-Common Causes of the Issue
+Common Causes of the Connection Issue in the Browser

 Here are the most common causers of the error ERR_CONNECTION_REFUSED (This Site Can’t Be Reached) in Chrome or other browser.
 Check these items before you start bothering your computer or smartphone: